wansiedler/wansiedler/README.md

 - ⚡ Fun fact: ...
 -->

-Hi there, I'm Alex 👋
+Hi there, I’m Alex 👋

 I speak English, German, Russian, French, Italian, Spanish and some Chinese.

-I also speak React/Next.js.
-Angular, Vue.js/Nuxt.js, Node.js/Express/fastify, Python/Django/Flask/FastAPI.
+I also speak Rust for WebAssembly/Solana/Ethereum, TypeScript for React/Next.js.
+Angular, Vue.js/Nuxt.js, Node.js/Express/fastify and Python for Django/Flask/FastAPI.

+React Native (Kotlin and Swift in progress) is my go-to for mobile development.

+I am in love/hate relationship with C/C++ and Rust❤️.
+When I feel particularly nerdy I code haskell and lisp, play chess.

-I am fluent in DevOps/Gitops dialects, in love&hate relationship with Docker/Kubernetes/OpenStack, Ceph, OpenTelemetry, IaC and all around it.
+I am fluent in DevOps/Gitops dialects, Docker/Kubernetes/OpenStack, Ceph, OpenTelemetry, IaC and all around it.
 I feel grate working with Terraform&Ansible within AWS and GCP envs.

 I am a developer, technical consultant and ex CTO with over +15 years of progressively challenging technical successes in diversified cutting edge technologies with demonstrated and proven ability to organize, train and lead cross functions in achieving superior results.

 I code everything that can be scripted, compiled or used as a microservice or a blockchain solidity ERC20-based smart contract.

 #### I ❤️: